facebook/react-native-website/website/versioned_docs/version-0.5/communication-ios.md

 }
 ```

 When we have a fixed size root view, we need to respect its bounds on the JS side.
 In other words, we need to ensure that the React Native content can be contained within the fixed-size root view.
-The easiest way to ensure this is to use flexbox layout.
+The easiest way to ensure this is to use Flexbox layout.
 If you use absolute positioning, and React components are visible outside the root view's bounds, you'll get overlap with native views, causing some features to behave unexpectedly.
 For instance, 'TouchableHighlight' will not highlight your touches outside the root view's bounds.

 It's totally fine to update root view's size dynamically by re-setting its frame property.
 React Native will take care of the content's layout.